Millicent Fawcett: Political activities

 Fawcett mainly fought for women's suffrage.
 She stated that Irish home rule would be "a blow to the greatness and prosperity of England as well as disaster and... misery and pain and shame".
 At a young age she published essays on the need for proportional representation, "electoral disabilities of women", "education of women" and addressing the national debt.

 Fawcett began her political career at the age of 22, at the first women's suffrage meeting.
-By 1871, she was a member of the Executive Committee of the London Branch of the National Society for Women's Suffrage which had been established on July 5, 1867 and was "therefore in the fifth year of its work" in 1871.
+By 1871, she was a member of the Executive Committee of the London Branch of the National Society for Women's Suffrage which had been established on 5 July 1867 and was "therefore in the fifth year of its work" in 1871.
 After the death of Lydia Becker, Fawcett became leader of the National Union of Women's Suffrage Societies (NUWSS), Britain's main suffragist organisation.
 Politically she took a moderate position, distancing herself from the militancy and direct actions of the Women's Social and Political Union (WSPU), which she believed would harm women's chances of winning the vote by souring public opinion and alienating members of Parliament.
 Despite the publicity for the WSPU, the NUWSS with its slogan "Law-Abiding suffragists" retained more support.
 By 1897, Fawcett was president of the newly formed NUWSS and Lady Frances Balfour a member of the executive committee.
 By 1905, Fawcett's NUWSS had 305 constituent societies and almost 50,000 members, compared with the WSPU's 2,000 members in 1913.

-The NUWSS organized its first large, open-air procession which came to be known as the Mud March on 9 February 1907.
+The NUWSS organised its first large, open-air procession which came to be known as the Mud March on 9 February 1907.
 They then organised a great march in 1908, when the students of Newnham and Girton College's made and carried a banner, used again in subsequent processions and now held at Newnham.
 In the 1908 march, women moved in eight blocks according to their professions.
 There were patronising and dismissive male comments about the march and Millicent herself, but she and the women insisted on their professional standing.